christalledo/Employee-database/README.md

 # Technology

-I made sql files such as query, schema and seeds to run the database in the workbench.
+I made sql file specifically schema to run the database in the workbench.
 I also imported all the necessary files to complete this.
 I used inquirer to ask the user some questions to be able to add or update a data from the database.

 ## Description

 This website is created to keep track of the employees with ease using a digital database provided by sql and mysql workbench.

-## Usage

 ## Credits